agrigas115/HS-HP/README.md

 phenix.reduce -quiet PDBID_noH.pdb > PDBID_H.pdb
 ```
 PDBID_H.pdb will be used to generate the simulation parameters and as the initial coordinates.

 ## Generating parameters

+In order to run the simulation, we need to first identify all bonded and nonbonded interactions.